-(a) The total estimated population is less than the sum of the populations of each violation category, since a PWS may have violations in more than one category.

-(b) All 321 SOCs violations are violations of the 1,2,3-trichloropropane (123TCP) MCL requirement.
+(a) The total estimated population is less than the sum of the populations of each violation category, since a PWS may have violations in more than one category. (b) All 321 SOCs violations are violations of the 1,2,3-trichloropropane (123TCP) MCL requirement.

-In 2021, the Drinking Water Program issued approximately 2,300 enforcement actions to public water systems for failing to comply with either federal or state drinking water regulations.
+In 2022, the Drinking Water Program issued approximately 2,940 enforcement actions to public water systems for failing to comply with either federal or state drinking water regulations.
 An enforcement action addresses one or more violations, and prescribes public notification requirements as necessary, corrective actions, and deadlines that the public water system must meet in order to be considered "returned to compliance" (RTC).

-Figure ES-5 shows the number of public water systems that have returned to compliance in 2021 for a federal rule for each water system category/size, compared with the number of public water systems that had incurred one or more MCL/TT violations in 2021 or in prior years.
-Figure ES-5 shows the number of public water systems that have returned to compliance for a federal rule for each water system category/size, compared with the number of public water systems that have returned to compliance for a federal rule for each water system category/size, compared with the number of public water systems that had incurred one or more MCL/TT violations in 2021.
-The water systems that had an RTC during 2021 may have had the initial violation in 2020 or in prior years.
+Figure ES-5 shows the number of public water systems that have returned to compliance in 2022 for a federal rule for each water system category/size, compared with the number of public water systems that had incurred one or more MCL/TT violations in 2022 or in prior years.
+The water systems that had an RTC during 2022 may have had the initial violation in 2022 or in prior years.
 Public water systems are required to provide routine (typically quarterly) public notification of MCL/TT violations that are on-going and are not resolved.

-Figure ES-5: Number of public water systems that have returned to compliance in 2021 for a federal MCL/TT violation incurred in 2021 or prior.
+Figure ES-5: Number of public water systems that have returned to compliance in 2022 for a federal MCL/TT violation incurred in 2022 or prior.
 PWSs are categorized by type/CWS size (number of service connections).

-Of all the public water systems that had federal MCL or TT violations incurred in 2021 or prior, 15% of them have returned to compliance in 2021.
+Of all the public water systems that had federal MCL or TT violations incurred in 2022 or prior, 19% of them have returned to compliance in 2022.
 DDW continues to monitor the compliance status of public water systems, working to identify and track public water systems that do not meet drinking water standards and provide technical assistance as well as take appropriate and effective enforcement measures and other addressing actions, to ensure that these public water systems are working towards a path of compliance with the SDWA.

-This report also includes data on violations of the California SDWA for calendar year 2021, which includes the regulation of several chemicals such as perchlorate and 123TCP, as well as other state requirements such as certification of distribution system and treatment operators, which are not included in federal regulations.
-Violations of state drinking water standards are discussed and accounted for separately in Section 3.4 and 3.5.
+This report also includes data on violations of the California SDWA for calendar year 2022, which includes the regulation of several chemicals such as perchlorate and 123TCP, as well as other state requirements such as certification of distribution system and treatment operators, which are not included in federal regulations.
+Violations of state drinking water standards are discussed and accounted for separately in Sections 3.4 and 3.5.